junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 2527
-congress: 112th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 2527

-That the bill from the House of Representatives (H.R.
-2527) entitled “An Act to require the Secretary of the Treasury to mint coins in recognition and celebration of the National Baseball Hall of Fame.”, do pass with the following
+> To require the Secretary of the Treasury to mint coins in recognition and celebration of the National Baseball Hall of Fame.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title

-This Act may be cited as the ‘National Baseball Hall of Fame Commemorative Coin Act’.
+This Act may be cited as the “National Baseball Hall of Fame Commemorative Coin Act”.

 ## § 2.
 Findings